 Hi!
-I'm currently a second year master's student at MIT studying EECS and entrepreneurship.
+I just finished my master's degree at MIT studying EECS and entrepreneurship.
 Before MIT, I worked as a software engineer at Amazon on truck/train routing algorithms and large scale optimization problems for their fleet across North America and Europe.
 I completed my undergrad at Georgetown University where I double majored in computer science and economics.

 Research